TimTerwijn/project-1-1920/README.md

+# Marco's OBA adventure

-# Werkstuk-Omgeving
+# Autor
+Tim Terwijn

 ## Github pages:
 https://timterwijn.github.io/project-1-1920/

 ## Description
-I want to make a Runescape application where you fill in your stats and gear bonuses, then you can search for a monster, powered by the osrsbox.com API, and calculate your hit and evade chance in percentages.
+This application is for children to make it more fun an easier for them to pick a subject for their project.
+They also see where they can find the right books for their project with the location of the books in the OBA.

 ## Logo
 ![Logo](/img/logo.jpg)